AdguardTeam/KnowledgeBase/docs/adguard-for-safari/extensions.md

 User rules and allowlist rules are included into every extension.

-## Other extensions
+## AdGuard for Safari

-*AdGuard Safari Icon* enables the AdGuard icon next to the search bar.
+*AdGuard for Safari* enables the AdGuard icon next to the search bar.
 It's useful if you want to quickly set up protection on a particular website or block ads manually.

-*AdGuard Advanced blocking* contains advanced rules that aren't converted into the format supported by Safari.
+It also contains advanced rules that aren't converted into the format supported by Safari.
 This includes CSS rules, CSS selectors, and scriptlets that allow AdGuard to block complex ads — for example, on YouTube.

 ## How to manage Safari extensions